 Only the companies that are members of the return system can register products.
 A member of the return system fills in the product registration application in Extranet and delivers models of packages to PALPA and the reverse vending machine vendors for approval.
 New products are updated in the reverse vending machines twice a month.
 Usually, the registration process of a product takes from 2 to 4 weeks.

 Why must I send model bottles or cans?

-The testing of model bottles and cans ensures that all the machine models of all machine vendors are able to handle the deposit packages returned by consumers without any problems.
+The testing of model bottles and cans ensures that all the reverse vending machine models of all machine vendors are able to handle the deposit packages returned by consumers without any problems.